0xknwn/starknet-modular-account/docs/ROADMAP.md

   for developers.
 - Associate class versions with class hash in the documentation and version the documentation so that we can keep track of the version history
+- It is possible to get a sessionkey that has all accesses on an account.
+We need to disable that feature to force dapps to requests what they want and for users to review policies.
+- For a better understanding of the sessionkey flow in the SDK we should sign directly the request and not the `SsessionKeyModule`